 Old business was briefly raised, including status of mural on the Fenwick Center wall; further discussion was tabled until next meeting due to lateness of evening, meeting adjourned at 10:15 p.m.

-Carole Lieber, Secretary
+Submitted by Carole Lieber, Secretary